-The actual sampling phase should be initiated by the end of year n+1 in order to start the active testing phase in the 1st semester of year n+2.
+The actual sampling phase should be initiated by the end of year n+1 to start the active testing phase in the 1st semester of year n+2.

-Step 5C4: The Vouchers
+Step 5C4: The e-vouchers

-The EDQM issues the Vouchers for all Biosimilar products following the same principle as laid down in document General procedure for sampling and testing of CAPs, PA/PH/CAP (05) 49 in its current version and sends them to the relevant MAHs in November or beginning of December of year n+1.
+The EDQM issues the e-vouchers for all Biosimilar products following the same principle as laid down in document General procedure for sampling and testing of CAPs, PA/PH/CAP (05) 49 in its current version and sends them to the relevant MAHs in November or beginning of December of year n+1 at the latest.
 Once the duly filled-in documents have been returned, they are kept at the EDQM until initiation of the sampling operations.